d2l-ai/d2l-en/chapter_notation/index.md

-# List of Main Symbols
+# Notation
+:label:`chap_notation`

-The main symbols used in this book are listed below.
+The notation used in this book is listed below.

 ## Numbers